jibres/linux-auto-backup/README.md

-# MySQL Auto Backup
+# Linux Auto Backup
-Automatic backup from all databases in MySQL and transfer them to another server
+Automatic backup from everything in your linux include MySQL, files and configs and transfer them to another server + s3 storage

 You can follow these steps to take a backup from your database and transfer them to safe place outside of this server. then put it inside cronjob to do it periodically.
 First login to your server, we are use Ubuntu.